Welcome to our gallery focusing on the incredibly innovative Hwa Hun project by IROJE KHM Architects.

 The bathroom sports more intricately shaped white framing elements, as well as a walk-in shower with rainfall head.

-In the master bedroom en suite, we can see this extraordinary soaking tub at center, with a floor mounted faucet and backsplash glass for keeping the floors dry.
+In the primary bedroom en suite, we can see this extraordinary soaking tub at center, with a floor mounted faucet and backsplash glass for keeping the floors dry.

 As we see one of the homeowners enjoying the lush greenery in her rooftop garden, the interlocking expanses of glass and sleek white space give way to the landscape beyond.